The String of Tears (Senecio herreianus or Curio herreianus) is an interesting succulent plant hailing from Namibia in South Africa.

 This is a reference to the hairy aspects of the blooms.

-The specific epithet, herreianus (her-ray-ee-AY-nus) honors botanist, Hans Herre, who was an expert on the topic of South African succulents.
+The specific epithet, herreianus (her-ray-ee-AY-nus), honors the botanist Hans Herre, who was an expert on the topic of South African succulents.

 Common names for this plant include: